craighjones/Portfolio/README.md

 # Portfolio
-I'm a visual designer wanting to learn how to code.
+I'm a visual designer learning to code.

 I'm currently rebuilding my portfolio, writing and learning the code myself, refining the rules and processes along the way.